New FAQs pertaining to SGPH 2023 rule changes

 How long will the hunt take?

-The hunt will last for several hours on the given day, including a wrap-up presentation to go through the answers.
+The actual time needed to complete the hunt will vary depending on your team’s solving speed.
+The hunt will last for at least several hours on the first day, and will remain open for about a week for teams to finish.
 This duration is longer than other games due to the number and difficulty of the puzzles, and the fixed team size.
-We have estimated this to be a comfortable duration for teams to solve without the need to feel anxious or rush to complete the hunt.
 Unlike other games, this is not a competition or challenge to finish in as short a time as possible.
 So do take the time to interact and mingle with the organisers and other teams.
 Treat the hunt also like an annual meet-up for local puzzle hunt enthusiasts, and do have fun!

 Why is there a registration fee?

-Because venue rental is expensive!
-The registration fee is used to offset the costs of venue rental and other logistics for the physical event.
-The fees charged are nominal compared to other shorter Singapore puzzle events.
-The puzzle hunt is a non-profit event and run by the volunteer Puzzlesmiths out of interest.
+The registration fees are used to offset the costs of organising the hunt.
+These include Peatix fees, website and domain name hosting, postage and commonly customized thematic hunt souvenirs, which are limited in stock to those who registered earlier.
+Hence the fees charged are nominal compared to other shorter Singapore puzzle events.
+The puzzle hunt is a non-profit event run by the volunteer Puzzlesmiths out of personal interest and we are not compensated for the time or effort.
 We hope to be able to continue to charge such nominal registration fees in future.
-If you or anyone you know is keen to be a sponsor for the puzzle hunt, please contact firstname.lastname@example.org and let us know how you wish to help.
+Please let us know if the fees happen to pose a barrier to you participating in the hunt.
+If you or anyone you know is keen to be a sponsor for the puzzle hunt, please contact email@example.com and let us know how you wish to help.

 What is the prize for the first team to complete the hunt?

 The warm glow of victory.
 Like most other puzzle hunts and games, there is no actual prize for the first team to complete the hunt.
 The fun and challenge of the experience of the puzzle hunt is what makes every participating team a winner.
 Even after the first team completes the hunt, other teams can continue to solve the puzzles and try to complete the hunt too.
-The first team to finish gets bragging rights, as well as a hunt memento.
+The first team to finish gets bragging rights, and sometimes a hunt memento.

 For less frequently-asked questions, get in touch with us at firstname.lastname@example.org